cultuurnet/apidocs/projects/uitdatabank/docs/search-api/default-filters.md

 # Default filters

-The search API applies a couple of filters by default to provide you with the most relevant results for most use cases:
+When searching for events, places, or offers the search API applies a couple of filters by default to provide you with the most relevant results for most use cases:

 -   `workflowStatus`: only results with the status `APPROVED` or `READY_FOR_VALIDATION` are returned by default.
 -   `availableFrom`: only results with an availableFrom-date equal or less than the now-date are returned by default.